danhumphrey/page-modeller/README.md

 This library is distributed under the MIT license.
 Please see the [LICENSE](https://github.com/danhumphrey/page-modeller/blob/master/LICENSE) file.

-:point_up_2: I should call this licence as I don't live in the US, but I'm adopting the MIT spelling :wink:
+:point_up_2: I really should call this "licence" as I don't live in the US, but I'm adopting the MIT spelling :wink: